justaszie/weight-tracker/README.md

 Authorization: Bearer <supabase_jwt_token>
 ```

+### CORS
+Currently, the APIs can only be accessed from the domain hosting the React Frontend app (defined as an environment variable `FRONTEND_URL`)

 ### REST API Endpoints
 The app is powered by the following endpoints (only data associated with authenticated user is returned)
-- `GET /daily-entries` -> the user's daily weight entries stored in DB
+- **`GET /daily-entries`** -> the user's daily weight entries stored in DB
-- `GET /weekly-aggregates` -> the user's weight entries aggregated on a weekly basis and calculates key metrics
+- **`GET /weekly-aggregates`** -> calculates weekly averages and other key metrics grouped by week
-- `GET /summarry` -> the weight change metrics over a given period
+- **`GET /summary`** -> total weight change metrics over a given period
-- `GET /latest-entry` -> the latest daily weight entry (for date closest to current date)
+- **`GET /latest-entry`** -> the latest daily weight entry (for date closest to current date)
-- `POST /sync-data` -> triggers fetching data from the selected external data source and inserting new entries in the app storage
+- **`POST /sync-data`**-> triggers fetching data from the selected external data source and inserting new entries in the app storage
-- `GET /healthz` -> API status check
+- **`GET /healthz`** -> API status check

 API is prefixed with `/api/<version_number>`.
 The latest prefix is included in the API documentation (see below).

-Full API documentation is generated automatically by FastAPI:
+Full API documentation is generated automatically by FastAPI and is available at:
 - [Swagger](https://api.tracker.justas.tech/docs)
 - [ReDoc](https://api.tracker.justas.tech/redoc)

 ### OAuth Endpoints
-The app has 2 endpoints that are used in the Google OAuth 2.0 flow to obtain user's google access tokens that are used to fetch Google Fit data.
+The app has 2 endpoints that are used in the Google OAuth 2.0 flow to obtain access tokens that are used to fetch the user's Google Fit data.

 #### **GET** `/auth/google-signin`